Back to Articles

 ICO AI Auditing Framework All UK organisations using AI Accountability, transparency, fairness, security Advisory, supports GDPR enforcement

 UK GDPR requires lawful basis for processing personal data through AI, data minimisation, DPIAs for high-risk AI processing, and the right to human review of automated decisions.
 The EU AI Act has extraterritorial implications for UK businesses serving EU customers, with specific requirements for high-risk AI.
-Sector regulators (FCA, Ofcom, CMA) are developing AI-specific guidance — stay informed about your industry's requirements.
+Sector regulators (FCA, Ofcom, CMA) are developing AI-specific guidance — stay informed about your industry requirements.

 Building a Security-Aware AI Culture